datajoint/element-interface/README.md

 + Suite2p wrapper functions for triggering analysis

-     Each step of Suite2p (registration, segmentation and deconvolution) can be run independently.
+     Each step of Suite2p (registration, segmentation and deconvolution) can be run independently for single plane tiff files.
 The functions in this package will facilitate this process.
 Requirements include the [ops dictionary]( https://suite2p.readthedocs.io/en/latest/settings.html) and db dictionary.
      These wrapper functions were developed primarily because `run_s2p` cannot individually run deconvolution using the `spikedetect` flag